davefancher/ReactReduxWorkshop/readme.md

 ### Testing React Components

 The first and most basic test for React Components is checking whether or not a component renders correctly.
-To help with rendering, there is a library called `enzyme` with a lot of helper functions for testing React applications.
+To help with rendering, there is a library called `enzyme` with a lot of helper functions for testing React applications - it provides a jquery-like syntax and works very well with Jest and other test suites.

 ```js
 npm install --save-dev enzyme